 - Is the renewable energy sector about to boom?

 This short case study of the benefits of being the only option brings me smoothly on to the crux of this piece, DraftKings (NASDAQ:DKNG) going public last week.

 DraftKings going public

-Draftkings’ began its life as a public company through a merger with SBTech and Diamond Eagle Acquisition last week.
+Draftkings’ began its life as a public company through a merger with SBTech and Diamond Eagle Acquisition back in April.
 The merger allowed the company to go public without an IPO or direct listing.
 For those who are unaware of the business, it is a betting company that provides daily fantasy sports and an accompanying sportsbook.
 The legalization of sports betting on a federal level in the U.S. has led to a service like DraftKings growing in popularity and there was plenty of anticipation of its debut as a public company.

 Beware of the Hype